hanleybrand/atomicstrykers-minecraft-mods/Ruins/README.md

 `/testruin TEMPLATENAME [X Y Z [ROTATION]]`

-[] parts are optional each. `TEMPLATENAME` is either a filename in the "templateparser" biome folder or a folder and a template filename e.g  `/testruin ocean/lighthouse`
+[] parts are optional each. `TEMPLATENAME` is either a filename in the "templateparser" biome folder or a folder and a template filename e.g:

+> `/testruin ocean/lighthouse`

 `/testruin` can be called exactly once without any arguments after successfully parsing a template in order to immediatly test that template